Best Garden Pots of 2021

 The major downside for the Le Tauci Plant Pots is that the water dish is attached to the planters.
 Although we loved this feature for added convenience, it could make the pots harder to clean.
 If dirt were to get into the water dish, it would be a pain to dig out.
 However, it is nice to be able to move your plants without worrying about water and dirt dripping out of the bottom.
 With the nice clean look and feel, and the three different sizes, these pots are an excellent buy.

 The Brajttt 2.5 Inch Ceramic Succulent Planter Pots are cute and functional.
-Not only do they each have their own charming glaze, but they also each have their own adorable bamboo drainage plate.
-We found that the drainage plate is important, particularly in these little guys, because of how easy it is to give them a little too much water.
+Not only do they each have their own charming glaze, but they also have their own adorable bamboo drainage plate.
+We found that the drainage plate is important, particularly with these little guys, because of how easy it is to give them a little too much water.
 These pots are great for spicing up a space or adding the finishing touch to your garden.

 The Brajtt 6-Inch Succulent Pots are a good size for a medium-sized house plant or small herbs, they are decorative without being too flashy or uniform, and would look beautiful anywhere in your home or in your garden.
 We found that they are easy to plant in and love that they are similar but also slightly different from one another.
 They also include a ceramic drainage plate for each pot.